MyPureCloud/developer-center-blog/source/2021-03-31-Q1-Retro/index.html.md

 # More Content

 Our focus this is year is on delivering more content to our developers across multiple delivery channels.
 Our goal with our content is to deliver new content with a regular cadence and with different levels of consumption.
-We want timely, relevant and consumable content for all the developers who use our site.
+We want timely, relevant, and consumable content for all the developers who use our site.
 We currently have 5 channels for delivering information about the Genesys Cloud development platform:

 1. [__Developer Center__](https://developer.mypurecloud.com).
 Our developer center is the main portal for finding documentation around the Genesys Cloud APIs.
-It has a wide variety of topics dealing not only with the individual API calls, but also development guides on API integration, data integration and Genesys Cloud development best practices.
+It has a wide variety of topics dealing not only with the individual API calls, but also development guides on API integration, data integration, and Genesys Cloud development best practices.
 The developer center is the starting point for all developer content within Genesys Cloud.

 2. [__Genesys Cloud Developer Blog__](/blogs).
 The blog contains articles on various Genesys Cloud development topics.
 It covers a wide range of topics, including new developer tool announcements, best practices for building your contact center within Genesys Cloud and hands-on articles on how to use the Genesys Cloud APIs.